 Why do these problems keep creeping up?
 As we mentioned previously, there can be a false sense of security when using cloud providers like AWS to build applications.
 Developers may think that everything is handled for them.
 That’s not true.

-Let’s review some of the key aspects of AWS security, starting with the shared responsibility model.
+As Security as a Service is coming to prominence, let’s review some of the key aspects of AWS security, starting with the shared responsibility model.

 AWS Shared Responsibility Model